A Guide to Basic Competitive Analysis

 The first thing you’ll want to look at are what areas your competitors are putting their money into.
 I suggest getting a Google sheet ready so that you can keep track of all information and easily look back at observations.

-Next take your competitor's’ website and head over to archive.org.
+Next, take your competitor's’ website and head over to archive.org.
 Using archive.org you will be able to see how their website has changed over time.
 Have they done a site redesign?
 If so, what landing pages did they change?
-Are they targeting the marketing in the same way you are?
+Are they targeting the market in the same way your business is?
 Do their landing pages correspond to keywords that get many searches?
 How many searches do they get in comparison to your landing pages?
 This should be looked at from both an SEO and a PPC perspective.
-Keep all of your numbers in your spreadsheet.
+Keep all your numbers in your spreadsheet.

 Social Shares